n00byara/FridaConnectionToDevice/README.md

-connet to u device and start u app
+connet to you device and start app